-The Directors of Australia and New Zealand Banking Group Limited - New Zealand Branch are responsible for the preparation and presentation of financial statements in accordance with Clause 22 of the Order which give a true and fair view of the financial position of the NZ Branch and NZ Banking Group as at 30 September 2009 and their financial performance and cash flows for the year ended on that date.
+The Directors of Australia and New Zealand Banking Group Limited - New Zealand Branch are responsible for the preparation and presentation of interim financial statements in accordance with Clause 23 of the Order which give a true and fair view of the financial position of the NZ Banking Group as at 31 March 2010 and its financial performance and cash flows for the six months ended on that date.

-They are also responsible for the preparation of supplementary information which gives a fair view, in accordance with the Order, of the matters to which it relates; and complies with Schedules 4 to 8 and Clauses 19 and 20 of Schedule 3 of the Order.
+They are also responsible for the preparation of supplementary information which gives a fair view, in accordance with the Order, of the matters to which it relates; and complies with Schedules 4, 6 to 8 and Clauses 19 and 20 of Schedule 3 of the Order.

-Auditors' responsibilities
+Reviewers' responsibilities

-It is our responsibility to express an independent opinion on the financial statements, including the supplementary information disclosed in accordance with Schedules 4, 6 to 8, and Clauses 19 and 20 of Schedule 3 and presented to us by the Directors and report our opinion to you in accordance with Clause 19 of the Order.
+We are responsible for reviewing the interim financial statements, including the supplementary information disclosed in accordance with Schedules 4, 6 to 8 and Clauses 19 and 20 of Schedule 3 of the Order presented to us by the Directors and reporting our findings to you.

-It is also our responsibility to express an independent opinion on the supplementary information in respect to capital adequacy as required by Schedule 5 of the Order in order to state whether, on the basis of the procedures described below, anything has come to our attention that would indicate that the information disclosed in accordance with Schedule 5 is not in all material respects prepared in accordance with the NZ Branch's Conditions of Registration and with the Capital Adequacy Framework (Basel 1 Approach) (BS2) and the Capital Adequacy Framework (Standardised Approach) (BS2A) and disclosed in accordance with Schedule 5 of the Order and for reporting our findings to you.
+It is also our responsibility to express a review opinion to state whether, the supplementary information relating to credit and market risk exposures and capital adequacy that is required to be disclosed under Schedule 5 of the Order, is in all material respects prepared and disclosed in accordance with Capital Adequacy Framework (Basel 1 Approach) and Capital Adequacy Framework (Standardised Approach) (BS2A) and disclosed in accordance with Schedule 5 and for reporting our findings to you.

-Basis of opinion
+Basis of review opinion